 Operation of Automotive expenditures include fuel, repairs and oil expenditures for MCSAP officers.
-The total cost was arrived at using an average of actual grant expenditures from the previous year and increased to account for the anticipated new hires during FY19.
+The total cost was arrived at using an average of actual grant expenditures from the previous year.

 Telecommunication expenditures include cell phones and air cards utilized by the MCSAP officers for enforcement activities.
-The total cost was arrived at using an average of actual grant expenditure from prior year and increased to account for anticipated new hires during FY19.
+The total cost was arrived at using an average of actual grant expenditure from prior year.
 This amount was updated to reflect cost for desk phones that are being utilized by MCSAP officers.